facebookresearch/hydra/tools/release/README.md

 - check built artifacts;
 - publish only selected package artifacts through GitHub Actions Trusted Publishing;
-- promote prepared draft GitHub Releases after successful publishing when a release tag is supplied.
+- eventually create or update the GitHub Release as a record of the published release.

 The local release tool owns package metadata, version checks, repository comparison, and artifact building.
-GitHub Actions owns release validation, Trusted Publishing, and GitHub Release state transitions.
+GitHub Actions owns release validation and Trusted Publishing.
+GitHub Release state transitions are intended release automation work, but are not wired into the current publish workflow.

 The current `Prepare Release` workflow implements the validation part of this
 split: it derives release kind and target branch, applies the target version inside the disposable workflow checkout, checks selected packages against PyPI, builds artifacts, and runs release validation.
-Release-prep PR and draft GitHub Release automation are planned but not implemented yet.
+The current `Publish to PyPI` workflow is manual-only.
+GitHub Release creation or edits do not trigger publishing.
+Release-prep PR automation is planned but not implemented yet.